interlay/interbtc-spec/polkabtc-spec/docs/source/spec/security.rst

 Failure Modes
 --------------

-BTC-Relay can enter into different failure modes, depending on the occurred error.
+The BTC Parachain can enter into different failure modes, depending on the occurred error.
-See figure below.
+An overview is provided in the figure below.

 .. figure:: ../figures/failureModes.png
     :alt: State machine showing BTC-Relay failure modes

     State machine showing the operational and failure modes of BTC-Relay, and how to recover from or flag failures.

+More details on the exact failure states and error codes are provided in the Specification part of this module description.

 Roles
 -----